portworx/px-docs/maintain/going-production-with-k8s.md

 ```
 * Refer to the [Snapshots document](https://docs.portworx.com/manage/snapshots.html) in the Kubernetes section of the docs for more up to date information on snapshots.

+* If you have installed Stork, the snapshot operations can be executed via Stork.
+Follow the [link](https://github.com/libopenstorage/stork/tree/master#creating-snapshots) to see how snapshots can be done with Stork.

 * For DR, It is recommended to setup cloudsnaps as well which is covered in detail in the Day 3 - Cloudsnaps section

 ### Alerts and Monitoring for Production